-Flammable and combustible substances must be kept in the lowest practical quantity at the workplace.
+Flammable liquids or combustible substances must be kept in the lowest practical quantity at the workplace.

 Flammable liquids include petrol, ethanol, methylated spirit, paint thinners, kerosene, acetone and diesel.

 Flammable substances includes both full and empty gas cylinders.

 Combustible substances include dust, fibres, fumes, mists or vapours produced by the substance, like heating oil, engine oil and vegetable oil, as well as timber products, plastics and dry grasses.

 Risks from flammable or combustible substances

 Even very small quantities of flammable liquid vapours may ignite and cause serious injury and damage, especially when the vapours accumulate in poorly ventilated rooms or closed containers, they may explode.